rgorge/minimal-mistakes/_pages/virtualization-101.md

 libvirt by default creates and configures Linux bridge virbr0 during installation process.

 <blockquote>
-    This is the reason why after finishing installation of Ubuntu Server, for example, you will see Linux bridge virbr0 in the output of ip link command - it is created by libvirtd daemon.
+    This is the reason why after installation of Ubuntu Server, for example, you will see Linux bridge virbr0 in the output of ip link command - it is created by libvirtd daemon.
 </blockquote>

 This default Linux bridge will not be connected to any physical interface; however, it can be used for connectivity between VMs running on the same hypervisor.
 Libvirt, for sure, can be used together with OVS but OVS bridges should be created first with corresponding CLI commands.

 Any virtual resource required for VM creation (compute, network, storage) is a libvirt object.
 This object described in number of XML files.

-XML files structure and syntaxis explained very good in libvirt documentation, so we will omit it in this article.
+XML files structure and syntax explained very good in libvirt documentation, so we will omit it in this article.

 <ul>
     <li> <a href="https://wiki.libvirt.org/page/VirtualNetworking" target="_blank">Networking</a></li>